 The following information and schedule is how we raise our babies:

-2-4 ounces, 3x daily for the first week.
-We feed at 8am, 2pm and 8pm; feed times don't need to be the same, but they do need to be spaced evenly apart to allow time to digest.
-Slowly increase the milk amount you feed.
-By 14 days of age, up to 6 ounces, 3x daily.
-21-28 days of age up to 8 ounces, 3x daily.
-9 ounces per feeding max, 10 ounces if the baby is fed powdered formula or whole milk from the grocery store because the fat content is lower.
+Up to 12 ounces, 3x daily.
+We feed at 7am, 1pm and 7pm; feed times don't need to be the same, but they do need to be spaced evenly apart to allow time to digest.
+12 ounces per feeding max, 14 ounces if the baby is fed powdered formula or whole milk from the grocery store because the fat content is lower.
 At 5 weeks of age, we eliminate the afternoon feeding.
-Continue feeding twice daily until 12-16 weeks of age.
+Continue feeding twice daily until 8 weeks minimum. bit 12-16 weeks of age is preferred.
 We recommend raw goat's milk, but if you have chosen to feed powdered formula, we recommend a goat specific replacer; Manna Pro Goat Kid Milk and Land 'O Lakes Doe's Match Premium Blend Kid Milk Replacer are two excellent choices.
 Just stay away from soy based replacers as caprines don't usually digest soy well.
 Whole cows milk from the supermarket is also widely used and acceptable for raising bottle babies.
 We always feed warm milk; helps with digestion.

 If you take a bottle baby home early and you are going to transition from raw goats milk (RM) to your "formula of choice" (FOC), this is the steps we would advise: The first three days, 75% RM, 25% FOC, the next three days, 50% of each, the following three days after that, 25% RM, 75% FOC and then on day ten, 100% FOC.